 Although LATAM left the Oneworld alliance in 2020 just as Alaska Airlines formulated its plan to join the alliance, the two airlines have continued to maintain a partnership.
 That's great news for travelers with a stash of Mileage Plan miles.

-Using 45,000 Alaska miles to fly LATAM is one of the best ways to get to South America in business class.
+Using 45,000 Alaska miles to fly LATAM is one of the best ways to get to South America in business class – especially when you can get all the way down to Santiago (SCL) in Chile for that low rate.

 You may even be able to add on a connecting flight down to Chilean Patagonia to your award ticket, but even if you just get to Santiago using miles, you'll be able to find super cheap cash tickets for just over $100 roundtrip to go see one of the most beautiful landscapes on earth in Torres del Paine National Park.